ciDSproj/online_sales/README.md

 - Matplotlib and Seaborn libraries for data visualization

 ## Dataset
 The Online Sales dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/shreyanshverma27/online-sales-dataset-popular-marketplace-data).
+The dataset contains 240 observations and 9 attributes.
 Each entry contains information about a single transaction:

 - Transaction ID: Unique identifier for each sales order.
 - Date: Date of the sales transaction.